hexa-org/policy/specs/IDQL-core-specification.md

 In addition to Identity Provider claims or attributes, the following attributes MAY be used in relation to an authenticated subject:
 * `subject.provId` - The identifier for the provider under which the subject was authenticated.
+* `subject.req` - To access request context information
+  * `ip` - The IP address of the requestor.
+  * `protocol` - The protocol portion of the request URI (e.g. HTTP).
+  * `param.<name>` - Returns the value of any request parameter in the URI following and separated by the ampersand (&).
+If a parameter is repeated, it is treated as a multi-value for the purposes of filter comparison.
+  * `uri` - The full request URI sent by the client.
+  * `path` - The path portion of the request URI.

+  * `query` - Returns any information contained after a `?` in a request URI.

 * `subject.http` - To access HTTP request information.
   * `header.<header-name>` - May be used to compare the value of a particular http header.
 If multiple headers of the same name exists, then the value is considered muli-valued.
 Any comparison that matches a single-value SHALL be considered a match.
 For example `subject.http.header.authorization sw bearer`.
-  * `ip` - The IP address of the requestor.
   * `method` - The HTTP Method used to make the request (e.g. GET, POST, DELETE, PUT, PATCH).
-  * `param.<name>` - Returns the value of any request parameter in the URI following and separated by the ampersand (&).
-If a parameter is repeated, it is treated as a multi-value for the purposes of filter comparison.
-  * `path` - The path portion of the request URI.
-  * `protocol` - The protocol portion of the request URI (e.g. HTTP).
-  * `query` - Returns any information contained after a `?` in a request URI.

 * `subject.jwt.<claim>` - If a JWT was used, specific claims can be compared where <claim> is the name of a claim.
 For example `subject.jwt.iss eq my.example.com`